Reletter

 Newsletter ad rates (or CPM) vary depending on many factors, including industry, number of subscribers, open rate, ad placement and more.

-To find out how much an ad will cost, contact What in the Sam Hill?!
-Podcast using the contact information provided and ask for a copy of their media kit.
+To find out how much an ad will cost, contact What in the Sam Hill?! using the contact information provided and ask for a copy of their media kit.

 Reletter provides this newsletter's website URL above, where you will often find their contact information.
 We also provide links to associated social media accounts and pitching templates so you can reach out fast.